updawg/Alpaca/README.txt

 Each feature can be turned on/off via Gardenia.ini (see "COMMENTS ON THE CONFIGURATION FILE"):

 - Disable access to Battle.net.
-- Infinite storage space in the stash.
+- Infinite stash storage space (Personal Stash)
-- Shared storage space in the stash.
+- Infinite shared stash storage space (Shared Stash)
 - Automatically execute /players X when you launch a new game.
 - Launch any number of Diablo II games on the same computer.
-- Added some pages for display more characters stats like %MF.
+- Extended stats available in the Character Page (i.e %MF).
 - Display item level in its popup.
 - Increase the stash to 10x10 squares.
 - Always display Mana and Life values above the globes.